System73/polynet-ios-sample-app/README.md

 There is a tvOS sample project in **Swift** (PolyNetSample-tvOS).

-In order to build and run the tvOS sample project you have to put a copy of the PolyNet tvOS SDK (*PolyNetSDK.framework*) and its dependencies (*WebRTC.framework*, *Starscream.framework*, *SwiftProtobuf.framework* and the folder *zlib*) in the corresponding root project directory (PolyNetSample-tvOS directory).
+In order to build and run the tvOS sample project you have to put a copy of the PolyNet tvOS SDK (*PolyNetSDK.framework*) and its dependencies (*WebRTC.framework*, *Starscream.framework*, *SwiftProtobuf.framework*) in the corresponding root project directory (PolyNetSample-tvOS directory).

 The Sample application expects to find the tvOS SDK and its dependencies in its root directory in order to successfully link and build the project.